-We will now prove that this is a semi-cubical object in \mathcal{C} (meaning a cubical object without reflexivities) with Γ as its object of points.
+We will now prove that this is a semi-cubical object in $\mathbb C$ (meaning a cubical object without reflexivities) with Γ as its object of points.
 We give an auxiliary definition, which will be useful to describe semi-cubical objects:

 Definition 3.1.2.
-Let \Box be the strict monoidal category freely generated by:
+Let \square be the strict monoidal category freely generated by: